ondraz/cookiecutter-pypackage-jupyter-book/_sources/tutorial.md

 may be modified by hooks.
 If so, please add these files and **commit again**.
 ```

-### Check result
+### Check Result
-After pushing your code to github, goto github web page, navigate to your repo, then
+After pushing your code to GitHub, goto GitHub web page, navigate to your repo, then
 click on actions link, you should find screen like this:

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)